bond15/Dialectica/README.md

-NOTE: Transitioning work to here https://github.com/vcvpaiva/Dialectica
+NOTE: Work is primarily done on this fork https://github.com/vcvpaiva/Dialectica

 # Dialectica